 8. Perplexity AI

-Perplexity AI describes itself as a response engine that is trained on the OpenAI API.
-It offers similar functions for natural language as ChatGPT.
-A special feature of Perplexity is the ability to specify sources to support the generated answers.
-This capability has allowed Perplexity to consolidate itself more and more as an AI research tool in recent months, accounting for around 62% of all traffic in this area.
+Perplexity AI is an innovative AI-based search assistant trained on the OpenAI API.
+It offers similar natural language capabilities to ChatGPT.
+A special feature of Perplexity is its ability to access up-to-date information from the internet in real time and provide accurate answers with corresponding references.
+This capability has enabled Perplexity to increasingly establish itself as an AI research tool in recent months, accounting for around 62% of all traffic in this area.
 It therefore functions more like a search engine in the academic and scientific field than an author, but still generates original content.

-And with the new Deep Research function, Perplexity once again takes its research capabilities to a whole new level: within minutes, the tool analyses hundreds of sources, creates comprehensive reports and enables export as a PDF - ideal for complex topics such as finance, marketing or technology.
+In addition to GPT-4.1, the AI models used include Claude 4.0 Sonnet, an advanced language model from OpenAI, and Sonar Large, an internal model from Perplexity AI that is optimized for specific tasks.
+With the new Deep Research feature, Perplexity is once again taking its research capabilities to a whole new level: within minutes, the tool analyzes hundreds of sources, creates comprehensive reports, and allows export as PDF—ideal for complex topics such as finance, marketing, or technology.

 Like ChatGPT, the AI Perplexity can change previous answers if, for example, it is asked to write the text a little shorter, funnier or more creatively.
 However, ChatGPT is more sensitive in comparison and can understand subtleties better, so the experience is definitely different.
 Perplexity AI offers a free plan - with limited use of the Deep Research feature (up to five requests per day) - as well as a Pro version with more features such as unlimited use of the Deep Research feature for $20 per month.